Maddy and I frequently review Taking Stock.

-Maddy and I fortify our company by scheduling frequent and systematic reviews and planning sessions.
-We took this to the next level by going on a three day retreat to the outskirts of Grantsburg, Wisconsin for an annual company check-in.
+An example is our annual retreat to the outskirts of Grantsburg, Wisconsin for a company check-in.
 Over three days, we took a holistic look at the company, we strategized for the next year, and we ate.

 As you can imagine, this thorough check-in was demanding and exhausting.